 Various business analysts claim that finding a niche is key to small business success.

-This opinion has much merit.
+This opinion has many merits.

-Focusing on smaller piece of the market can help your organisation to focus its resources, conduct streamlined and efficient marketing campaigns, keep track of much more manageable metrics, and, finally, find a more natural way to stand out from the competition.
+Focusing on a smaller piece of the market can help your organisation to focus its resources, conduct streamlined and efficient marketing campaigns, keep track of much more manageable metrics, and, finally, find a more natural way to stand out from the competition.